Mitochondrial donation - The Lily Foundation

 Mitochondrial donation works by transferring the nuclear DNA from an affected woman’s egg into a healthy donor egg with functioning mitochondria.
 This results in a baby being born that is genetically related to both of its parents but at very low risk of developing mitochondrial disease.

-While the science behind this technique was convincing, changing the law to allow its use required more than just evidence; it also needed public understanding and political support.
+While the science behind the technique was always convincing, changing the law to allow its use required more than just evidence; it also needed public understanding and political support.

 That’s where The Lily Foundation came in.